Theme

 Broad workflow building blocks

-The notable angle is the breadth of built-in workflow concepts, including guardrails, sandbox agents, realtime voice support, and tracing, which gives the framework a fuller systems feel than a minimal agent wrapper alone.
+The public materials cover a broad set of built-in workflow concepts, including guardrails, sandbox agents, realtime voice support, and tracing, which gives the framework a fuller systems feel than a minimal agent wrapper alone.

 Availability